oceanum/zarrio/docs/source/installation.rst

 Installation
 ============

-zarrify can be installed in several ways depending on your needs.
+zarrio can be installed in several ways depending on your needs.

 Using pip
 ---------

-The easiest way to install zarrify is using pip:
+The easiest way to install zarrio is using pip:

 .. code-block:: bash

-    pip install zarrify
+    pip install zarrio

 This will install the latest stable version from PyPI.

 Using conda
 -----------

-If you're using conda, you can install zarrify from conda-forge:
+If you're using conda, you can install zarrio from conda-forge:

 .. code-block:: bash

-    conda install -c conda-forge zarrify
+    conda install -c conda-forge zarrio

 Installing from source
 ----------------------